quii/learn-go-with-tests/hello-world.md

   * This will display in the Go Doc for your function so it can make the intent of your code clearer.
 * `default` in the switch case will be branched to if none of the other `case` statements match.
 * The function name starts with a lowercase letter.
 In Go, public functions start with a capital letter and private ones start with a lowercase.
 We don't want the internals of our algorithm to be exposed to the world, so we made this function private.
+* Also, we can group constants in a block instead of declaring them each on their own line.
+It's a good idea to use a line between sets of related constants for readability.

 ## Wrapping up